madlabsinc/teachcode/README.md

   <h1 align="center">Teach-Code</h1>
 </p>

-A console based application to teach Python for beginners in the end familiarising with command line interfaces.
+A tool to develop and improve a student’s programming skills by introducing the earliest lessons of coding.

 ## Installation